GreenfieldVentures/Dwarf/README.md

 ###The QueryBuilder
-//The query builder supports
+* The query builder supports
-//Nested queries
+* Nested queries
-//Inner and Left Outer Joins
+* Inner and Left Outer Joins
-//Almost any Where-clause (are constructed with the WhereCondition-objects
+* Almost any Where-clause (are constructed with the WhereCondition-objects
-//Where's with inner or-clauses
+* Where's with inner or-clauses
-//Ordering
+* Ordering
-//Grouping
+* Grouping
-//Distinct queries
+* Distinct queries
-//Can construct update & delete queries (though they ought to be rarely used)
+* Can construct update & delete queries (though they ought to be rarely used)
-//All through a fluent interface.
+* All through a fluent interface.
-//The QueryBuilder is your friend!
+* The QueryBuilder is your friend!
 Type-safety above all and let the compiler tell you when a change in the model will break a query.

 ```csharp
 public static List<Pet> LoadAllPetsNamed(string name)